 The prices shown above are not valid during the China’s National Day Holiday, Chinese Spring Festival and some large exhibitions like Canton Fair.

 Some tour packages feature few shopping stops in the itinerary, each factory /store visit takes approximately 45 minutes.
 No min purchase needed.

-When you arriving at Lhasa, you’ll be greeted by our tour guide and transferred to check in at your hotel.
-Have a good rest and get well prepared for the fabulous tour ahead.
+After arriving at Lhasa, you’ll be greeted by our tour guide and transferred to check in at your hotel.
+Have a nice rest and get ready for the fabulous tour ahead.

 Finish the Mystery Tibet tour and take the flight back your hometown.